Visotskaya/gulp-html-sass/README.md

 # gulp-html-sass
-gulp for html parts and sass
+gulp for html parts and sass (with base styles)

 npm install (in the first time) - write in Terminal